ningpengtao-coder/gitlab-foss/doc/user/analytics/productivity_analytics.md

 1. Go to **Analytics** from the top navigation bar.
 1. Select **Productivity Analytics** from the menu.

-The following metrics and visualizations are available on a project or group level:
+The following metrics and visualizations are available on a project or group level - currently only covering **merged** merge requests:

 - Histogram showing the number of merge request that took a specified number of days to merge after creation.
 Select a specific column to filter down subsequent charts.
 - Histogram showing a breakdown of the time taken (in hours) to merge a merge request.
 The following intervals are available: